sjiggins/VegasThreeBodyDecay-docs/docs/physics.md

 !!! note "Alternative Parametrizations"
     The package uses this simple form.
 More sophisticated models use energy-dependent widths: $\Gamma(s) = \Gamma_0 \left(\frac{p(s)}{p(m_0^2)}\right)^{2L+1}$ where $L$ is orbital angular momentum.
+    However, angular and spin considerations have not been included in this packe - yet.

 ### Observable: Squared Amplitude